ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 _Read the whole task before you start!
 You have been warned. --Russ_
 {{% /notice %}}

-* Create the folder `C:\files`.
+* Create the folder `C:\docs`.
 It should be owned by the `cis527` account, but make sure all other users can read and write to that folder.
-* Within `C:\files`, create a folder for each user created during task 2 except for `cis527`, with the folder name matching the user's name.
+* Within `C:\docs`, create a folder for each user created during task 2 except for `cis527`, with the folder name matching the user's name.
 * Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
-* - Create a group containing `cis527` and `AdminUser`, and set permissions on `C:\files` for that group to have full access to each folder created in `C:\files`.
+* - Create a group containing `cis527` and `AdminUser`, and set permissions on `C:\docs` for that group to have full access to each folder created in `C:\docs`.
 {{% notice tip %}}
 When you create a group and add a user to that group, it does not take effect until you reboot the computer.
 {{% /notice %}}
 * No other user should be able to access any other user's folder.
 For example, `EvilUser` cannot access `GuestUser`'s folder, but `AdminUser` and `cis527` can, as well as `GuestUser`, who is also the owner of its own folder.
-* In each subfolder of `C:\files`, create a text file.
+* In each subfolder of `C:\docs`, create a text file.
 It should have the same access permissions as the folder it is contained in.
 The name and contents of the text file are up to you.
 {{% notice tip %}}
 Use either the `cis527` or `AdminUser` account to create these files, then modify the owner and permissions as needed.
 Verify that they can only be accessed by the correct users by logging in as each user and seeing what can and can't be accessed by that user, or by using the permissions auditing tab.
 Many students neglect this step, leaving the file owner incorrect.
 {{% /notice %}}